sharduul/chalk/_posts/2017-3-10-curated-list-of-awesome-things-in-tech-world-3.md

 ### Summary:
-Some really cool things were discoverd while I was on a vacation.
+Some really cool things were discovered while I was on a vacation.
 Stay put for more such awesome discoveries in my future curated lists.

-Also, please let me know what do you think of these curated list.
+Also, please let me know what do you think of this curated list.
 Please let me know how can I improve them.